Guidelines for Authors

 Journal of Research in Ecology is an International Research Journal.
 This Journal provides immediate access to all published full-text articles to interested readers from all around the world.
 The availability of the author’s paper makes the scientific community to understand and develop an impact in the concerned research field.
 It also increases the chance of more citations of the published work, which in turn can be translated into more recognition of research.
 This journal also accelerates research and knowledge building worldwide.

 Publishing an article in Journal of Research in Ecology requires payment of the manuscript processing charges, once the manuscript is accepted for publication.
 The payment is to be made by one of the authors, their university/organization, or funding entity.
 The manuscript processing charges are fixed so as to allow publishers to recover manuscript processing expenses and the cost of making the full-text available on the Internet to all interested researchers.
+We charge USD 145 as article processing charges per research article.
+There is no submission charge for the article.
+However, the charges can be waviered to some extent upon its meritorious level for unemployed scholars and non-stipend researchers.

 Authors who publish in Journal of research in Ecology retain the copyright of their work which allows the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.